 Now, you would think kids know how to do this, but you probably know they don't or they have forgotten what is expected.
 Or it is also possible that your expectations as those kids arrive at your special are different than their regular classroom teacher.

 So, what can a specialist do?

 Before my classes ever set foot in the door we stand in the hallway and go through procedures for my line up, traveling down the hall approaching my classroom, and waiting (if I happen not to be ready as they arrive).
 After talking through this procedure a couple of times we walk all the way to the end of the hall and approach the classroom again.
 And again.
 And maybe one more time!

-At the end of this practice we will talk about how this is what is expected each and every time they start down the lab hallway.
+At the end of this practice, we will talk about how this is what is expected each and every time they start down the lab hallway.
 With or without their classroom teacher.
 Even if it's the day before Christmas.
 Same procedure every time.

 Think about how often you line up.
 Decide how you want this to be handled.
 And then practice.
 Daily!
 It seems silly, especially if you have never done this.
-But, think about it- we practice spelling words, we practice our times table facts, and we can also practice routines and procedures.
+But, think about it- we practice spelling words, we practice our multiplication facts, and we can also practice routines and procedures.

 This is a fairly easy aspect of the regular class.
-The kids sit in the same seats everyday.
+The kids sit in the same seats every day.
 You change them monthly or bi-weekly.
-With flexible seating the kids can change up all day long.
+With flexible seating, the kids can change up all day long.

 Okay, teachers of multiple classes- how do you assign seats?
 Or do you?